sleeplessglory/big-data/README.md

 ## 🎤 Association rules learning
 This project is related to the ARL method.
-Check out some of the results:
+Check out some of the results:<br>
 **Relative frequency visualisation**
 ![image](https://github.com/user-attachments/assets/7a841d5c-8f21-4542-b3fe-2d88faa65b7d)